Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance is designed to closely mirror the performance of the Bloomberg US 1-5 Year Corporate Bond Index.
+Benchmark Comparison: The ETF aims to replicate the performance of the Bloomberg US 1-5 Year Corporate Bond Index, so performance should be very similar, with slight differences due to the expense ratio.

 Expense Ratio: 0.04